Collaborator supports reviewing spreadsheets of the following formats:

 On the left of the main Diff Viewer page, there is a pane for chat threads, where you can view and make comments and mark defects that should be fixed.
 When reviewing spreadsheets, you can create global, annotation, overall for file revision and cell comments and defects.

 To comment on a specific cell within a spreadsheet, click the desired cell in the content view, type your comment in the text box and click Add.
 To add defects, click the desired cell in the content view, type the defect description, click Add as defect and fill-in the required fields.
-Comment and defect description could be in plain-text or use rich-text and Markdown formatting.
+Comment and defect description could be in plain-text or use rich-text and Markdown formatting, they could also mention other Collaborator users.

 Conversations on cells are displayed in alphabetical order by sheet name, not in the sheet order found in the version content.
 In the example above, conversations for "ROI Calculation Worksheet" would come before "Summary" work sheet.
 The name of the chat includes the name of the sheet followed by the location of the cell being discussed.
 For example, Summary!C10.